 This bill amends South Dakota law to include specific provisions regarding the misbranding of cell-cultured protein products.
-It introduces a new definition of "cell-cultured protein," which refers to products made for human consumption from cell cultures or DNA of host animals, cultivated outside of a live animal.
-The bill stipulates that any product containing cell-cultured protein must clearly label itself with the terms "cell-cultured" or "lab-grown" in a prominent and conspicuous manner, immediately adjacent to the product name.
+It introduces a new definition of "cell-cultured protein," which refers to products made for human consumption that are derived from cell cultures or the DNA of a host animal and cultivated outside of a live animal.
+The bill stipulates that any product containing cell-cultured protein must clearly state the terms "cell-cultured" or "lab-grown" in a prominent and conspicuous manner on its label, immediately adjacent to the product name.

-Additionally, the bill retains existing definitions and criteria for what constitutes misbranding in food products, such as misleading labeling, imitation of other foods, and failure to provide necessary information about ingredients and dietary properties.
-The inclusion of cell-cultured protein in the misbranding criteria aims to ensure transparency and inform consumers about the nature of the products they are purchasing.
+Additionally, the bill retains existing definitions of misbranding, which include criteria such as false or misleading labeling, imitation of other foods without proper labeling, and failure to provide necessary information about the product's contents.
+The inclusion of cell-cultured protein in the misbranding provisions aims to ensure transparency and inform consumers about the nature of the products they are purchasing.

 Enrolled, 02/04/2025: 39-5-26